alanelias/laravel-mix-api/docs/scripts.md

  *         }]
  *     },
  *     { // another template
-*         "template": "something", // template name use to filter gulp when you run gulp --template something
+*         "template": "something", // template name use to filter gulp when you run npm run dev -- api="templates:something"
 *         "required": true, // add this if you want all files under this name to be compiled every time
 *         "files": [ {
-*             "type": "scripts", // type will apply mix function call e.g: mix.scripts(....);
+*             "type": "js", // type will apply mix function call e.g: mix.js(....);
 *             "filesIn": "js/app-something.js",  // filesIn will be the first args for mix function (string/array of strings) e.g: mix.scripts(filesIn, ...);
 *             "version": "js/app.js" // version will be the version file when mix.version([.....]) called
 *         }]